 Studies on media

-Two recent publications (based on studies funded by PANORG) highlight how news media frame physical activity and sweet drinks topics.
+Two publications (based on studies funded by PANORG) highlight how news media frame physical activity and sweet drinks topics.
 In one study, we found that TV news stories on physical activity tend to reinforce social beliefs about individual responsibility, and downplay the role of policy and environments.
 The other study on print media found that fruit juice was prominent in news stories about sweet drinks, and primarily portrayed as having health benefits, whilst health risks associated with sweet drinks received less coverage.

 Bonfiglioli C, Smith BJ, King L, Chapman S, Holding S, Bauman A. Risky exercise - is physical activity losing the news race?
 Australian Journalism Review 2011; 33(1): 73-84